nirmeshk/tweet_analysis/README.md

 #### Development Enviornment
 OS: Ubuntu 14.04.1 LTS (Codename: trusty) on 64-bit machine

+#### Data Format for redis storage

+##### Time Series
+- Using (hash)[http://redis.io/commands/hincrby] data structure of redis.
+- Hash key will be of format time_slot:12 , time_slot:27 ; where 12 and 27 and bin numbers.
+- A hash has multiple "fields" which we will use to store summary for particular bin.
+  - tweet_count: count of tweets received in this particular slot
+  - sentiment_pos : positive sentiment count in this bin
+  - sentiment_neg : negative sentiment count in this bin

 #### Project Setup:

 1. JDK 7+, which you can install with apt-get, homebrew, or an installler; and